tycheung/code_analyzer/README.md

 poetry run pytest -m "not integration"
 ```

-## Contributing COMING SOON

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

-- Code of conduct
-- Development process
-- Pull request procedure
-- Coding standards
-- Testing requirements

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.